 STREETFRONT ALTERNATIVE EDUCATION PROGRAM

-StreetFront is a Vancouver School Board alternative education program based out of Britannia Secondary School in Vancouver, British Columbia, Canada.
+StreetFront is a Vancouver School Board alternative education programme based out of Britannia Secondary School in Vancouver, British Columbia, Canada.
 It was founded in 1977 by educators who wanted to offer a different type of school.
-The Foundation has been providing support to this valuable program since 2013.Read More..
+The Foundation has been providing support to this valuable programme since 2013.Read More..

 StreetFront approaches education with an emphasis on physical activities and outdoor experiences.
 Students are offered classes in Math, Science, Socials and English for grades 8 -10.
 In addition they have Physical Education, Outdoor Education, Planning, Woodworking, and Foods classes.
 The programme runs three days per week, with some students training for and participating in the Seattle and Vancouver full and half Marathons.
 They also spend approximately 35 days of the 190 school days in an outdoor environment - this includes the three four-day camp trips.

-Basic funding for staff salaries are covered by the Vancouver School Board, but 85% of the costs of running the program still need to be fundraised privately.
+Basic funding for staff salaries are covered by the Vancouver School Board, but 85% of the costs of running the programme still need to be fundraised privately.
 The SCLCFC has helped StreetFront to identify and fill gaps not met by existing funding.
-Examples include purchase of running shoes unaffordable for the students, without which they could not participate in the running program, and funding for after-school wellness/health programs to help relieve students’ stress and engage the female students more.
+Examples include purchase of running shoes unaffordable for the students, without which they could not participate in the running programme, and funding for after-school wellness/health programmes to help relieve students’ stress and engage the female students more.